crimsoncore/thev/src/intro.md

 - How attack frameworks work
 - AV and EDR internals and how to evade them
   - Windows Defender, AMSI and ETW basics and evasion
-- Powershell based attacks (in-mempry)
+- Powershell based attacks (in-memory)
 - How signature based detection works and how to evade
 - What Shellcode is, how to build and use shellcode
 - Build your own evasive shellcode loader